-SECTION 6.3 - Site Development Plan
+SECTION 6.3 - Multi-Family Dwellings Site Development Plan

-No building permit or occupancy certificate shall be issued for the construction or use of any multi-family dwelling (townhouse, apartment, etc.) except in accordance with a plan of development approved by the Planning Commission for the lot or tract on which such multi-family units are to be located.
-It is the intent and purpose of this regulation that multi-family development be of varying design to avoid the monotony of repetitive development.
+No building permit or occupancy certificate shall be issued for the construction or use of any multi-family dwelling (townhouse, apartment, etc.) except in accordance with a Final Plat approved by the Planning Commission for the lot or tract on which such multi-family units are to be located.
+It is the intent and purpose of this regulation that multi-family development consist of varying design to avoid the monotony of repetitive development.